claudiudiaconeasa/calendarGenerator/README.md

 Collaboration with George Clark.

-Flask application that receives an HTTP request from Java in order to generate and download de calendar.
+Flask application that receives an HTTP request from Java in order to generate the calendar and populate it with events from a TimeMap.
 Hosted on Digital Ocean:
 http://165.22.125.196:1337/